astalker/caledonian-stamps/meetings.md

 [Previous Meetings](./previous-meetings) / [Advice for visiting speakers](./advice-for-visiting-speakers)

-## 2021 - 2022
+## 2022 - 2023
-Continuing restrictions on access to our normal meeting room in Strathclyde University mean we are continuing with virtual meetings using ZOOM.
-The first face-to-face meeting was successfully held on Februry 10th 2022 in the Renfield Centre and the next two face-to-face meetings will be held there on 10th March and on April 7th.
+It is hoped that the easing of of restrictions due to the COVID-19 pandemic will enable a resumption of meetings in the usual venue at Strathclyde University.
+Nevertheless a blended mixture of actual face-to face meetings and ZOOM meetings will take place, The value of ZOOM meetings was amply shown in the last two years where the Socirty were able to get a number of virtual displays form eminent philatelists from various parts of the country on a completely diverse range of subjects.
+In the winter months ZOOM meetings can obviate the need for travel on dark, wintry nights.

-Log in Details for ZOOM meetings will be emailed weekly.
-Please contact the President or ZOOM Coordinator (see cotacts page) if you wish to be added to the invitation list.
+Log in Details for ZOOM meetings will be emailed weekly as and when required..
+Please contact the President or ZOOM Coordinator (see contacts page) if you wish to be added to the invitation list.

-Meetings in the Renfield Centre will be held in the Kirk Lounge on the 1st Floor.
-There is a lift available  The room is booked from  6.00-9.30.
-After setting up we will hold a small Bourse from 6.30 and meetings will begin between 7.15 and 7.30 as usual.
-There is ample parking on Bath Street after 6pm or in the nearby NCP beside the Kings Theatre.
-Public Transport is also available.

-In line with the latest advice from the Scottish Government, we suggest that you have a negative Lateral Flow Test before attending face-to-face meetings and that you do not attend if you are feeling unwell for any reason.
-Masks must be worn at all face to face meetings unless you are exempt.
-Unless otherwise indicated, the meetings below are to be held using ZOOM.
+Meeing venues, in the event that we cannot attain access to Strathclyde University, or if alternative venues are selected, willl be advised in advance of such meetings.

 Date  | Subject | Member
 ----- | ------- | ------
 Oct 6  | President's Night | Ian Mason
 Oct 13 | The People's War | Maurice Buxton
-Oct 20 | The Rise of Flying Boats and the Emoire Air Mail Scheme | Sue Burn Oct 27 | The World of Revenues | Dr Stewart DGrdiner FRPSL Nov 3  | Visit by Largs Philatelic Society | Mike Ellison Nov 5  | Family Day at Kelvin Hall
+Oct 20 | The Rise of Flying Boats and the Emoire Air Mail Scheme | Sue Burn Oct 27 | The World of Revenues | Dr Stewart Gardiner FRPSL Nov 3  | Visit by Largs Philatelic Society | Mike Ellison Nov 5  | Family Day at Kelvin Hall
 Nov 10 | Alphabet Lottery